angystallone/ProbShakemaps/README.md

 * Calculates and save statistics ('Mean','Median','Percentile 10','Percentile 20','Percentile 80','Percentile 90').
 If the user does not provide a file with scenarios weights, they are considered equally probable.
 * Plots calculated statistics at each POI.
-* Plots the IMT cumulative distribution and main statitics at a specific POI together with the estimated IMT value at the closest station (datum taken from the Shakemap .json station file).
-Note: the IMT cumulative distribution is based an all scenarios in the ensemble.

 ```bash
 python ProbShakemaps.py --task GenerateProbShakemap --tool GetStatistics --imt PGA --imt_min 0.01 --imt_max 10 --station_file stationlist.json --pois_file POIs.txt